Tactile Learners : 21 Awesome Activities for Hands On Learning

 Do you have a tactile learner on your hands?
 (PUN intended!) 😉

 Tactile learning is fun.
-The key for teaching a tactile learner is to add some type of hands-on activity to each lesson you teach.
+The key for teaching tactile learners is to add some type of hands-on activity to each lesson you teach.

 If your child is a tactile learner, then your best teaching tools are hands-on learning kits.
 The great news: there are a lot of educational kits and hands-on activities you can use for teaching your tactile learner.

 One example is the paleontologist kit we used (see the picture).
 A tactile learner loves unearthing his own dinosaur bones!
 We added this kit to a great visual book about dinosaurs.
-Add any tactile learning activity to your teaching, so your tactile learner will remember the lesson.
+Add any tactile learning activity to your teaching, so your tactile learners will remember their lessons.

 Using hands-on, tactile learning activities helps your child learn every subject better.
 Teaching is often just talking or reading, especially for some subjects.
 When there is no tactile learning activity, your tactile learner won’t have a chance to experience the lesson.
 Your child has to feel learning with his hands.
 He needs to touch things and move things to learn well.

 To help you with tactile learning activities for teaching, I’ve made a list of tactile activities for you.
-There are several tactile learning activities listed below which you can add to lessons for your tactile learner.
+There are several tactile learning activities listed below which you can add to lessons for tactile learners.
 Each learning activity is hands-on.

 This table of tactile learning activities is not complete.
 Don’t feel limited to the activities listed here.
 Feel free to add tactile learning activities of your own.